 The Supreme Court declared unconstitutional the Sabarimala Temple's custom of prohibiting women in their 'menstruating years' from entering.

 On 28th September 2018, a 4:1 majority held that the custom is unconstitutional.
 Justice Indu Malhotra dissented.
-Here are the four judgments:
+Here are the four opinions:

 In 2006, Indian Young Lawyers Association filed a public interest litigation petition before the Supreme Court challenging the Sabrimala Temple's custom of excluding women.
 The Association argued that the custom violates the rights to equality under Article 14 and freedom of religion under Article 25 of female worshippers.